In my last post, I set the stage for why I built the virtualbox cluster, and now it it time to discuss the how.

 [Virtual] Software Mode(tm)

 Now it is time to start your 3 clones.
 This can get pretty repetitive, especially if you start the process over a couple of times.
-While you will appreciate cloning the servers, there isn’t really a simple way that I have discovered to build the PVE hosts.
+While you will appreciate cloning the servers, there isn’t really a simple way that I have discovered to mass produce the PVE hosts.
 In a few iterations of this exercise, I misnamed one of the nodes (like pro1 or prx2) and it’s super annoying later when you get the cluster set up and see one of the nodes named wrong.
 There is a procedure to fix the node name after you build it, but seriously just take your time and pay attention.

 As you do the install, select your 32gb boot drive and configure your IP addresses.